LeikvollE/TDT4173-2020-Group12/README.md

 ```

 The jupyter notebook PCA.ipynb demonstrates use of kmeans and the get_accuracy from accuracy.py to find the accuracy on MNIST.
 By switching the commenting in section \[4\] of the notebook, PCA can be used, courtesy of scikit-learn.

+The files mnist.py and stars.py load and prepare thedatses.
+The main function in stars.py computes the heuristics which were highlighted in our podcast.